Trying Kolkata’s Finest yet Affordable Sushi at Snack on Sushi

 I think a classic rookie mistake that someone makes when they try sushi for the first time is ordering a sushi boat.
 Snack On Sushi like most sushi places have two boats, one that is fully veg and the other non-veg.

 What goes wrong with these boats is that unless you’re okay with all types of meat/seafood you might not want to try it.
 There are many who’d happily have the crabstick roll or prawn sushi as they are cooked, while keep away from sushi that uses raw fish.
-I have tried a sushi boat in Wasabee and remember not liking everything I ate.
+I have tried a sushi boat in Wasabee and remember not liking every type of sushi I ate.

 One more thing you should always do is ask the waiter how your food is going to taste.
 It is okay to not figure something out and ask questions associated, so you know what you’re paying for.